 As always, we kept Alton Bedonie busy with our requests for his fabulous jewelry.
-He is currently working on three purple spiny oyster shell necklaces.
+He came through with some beautiful long necklaces as well as some multi-link pendants, rings and earrings and just finished a spectacular long deep purple spiny oyster shell necklace.
 Tamara and I went a little crazy buying purple and reddish orange spiny oyster shell cabochons at the Tucson Gem Show.
 The selection was great this time and you never know when the supply of the high-quality shell will be low or out.
 We have noticed over the years that it seems to go through a dry spell for a while.
 With the high quality of Alton's work, we want him to have the best quality of turquoise, lapis, and shell possible.
-Alton has also made us some new earrings, pendants, and rings.
-He even came up with a very nice looking all silver band style ring.
-Completed Alton pieces we have are one gorgeous sterling silver and lapis necklace, four turquoise pendants, and some ladies and men's turquoise rings as well as the aforementioned-all-silver bands.
+Completed Alton pieces we have are one gorgeous sterling silver and lapis necklace, four turquoise pendants, and some ladies and men's turquoise rings as well as all-silver bands.
 Kee Yazzie made some fabulous items too - a bracelet and earrings all of which feature his signature petroglyph style design, as well as four pendants with stones (one with lapis and three with very nice turquoise).

 Tamara continued her silversmithing activities at a furious pace to add more items to her Argentium inventory.
 Time has been tight, but despite the challenges there are still great pieces to be had.

-Included in her collection are earrings and several rings, a heavy and intricate necklace in what she calls "ancient Rome" style, a fancy three tier pendant featuring juicy watermelon tourmaline slices and an amazing lariat-style necklace set with a beautiful shell.
+Included in her collection are earrings and several rings, a heavy and intricate necklace in what she calls "ancient Rome" style and an amazing lariat-style necklace set with a beautiful Turbo Sarmaticus shell.
 Work is never-ending, so stay tuned for more items in the future!

 If you like pins, pendants, and rings we restocked there as well.
 We found quite a few all-silver bracelets by Navajo artist Tom Hawk, Leonard Nez, Albert Jake, and the Tahe family.
 A few have over-the-top impressive stamp work on them.
 We were sure to stock up on the Tahe stamped "kite" style earrings which are very popular and sell out quick, as well as the Pauline Armstrong earrings with dangles.
 The Tahi's also recently introduced three new styles of stamped, curved earrings, and we also found some new Pauline Armstrong earrings with angel skin coral.
 All are light weight and easy-breezy to wear!
 They make such great gifts; we can't get enough!

 There are several new Hopi bracelets as well as Hopi earrings and Pendants.
 We also have money clips and key rings, all of which make nice affordable gifts.